One party controls the White House and another party controls one or both houses of Congress.

 Several subordinates, cabinet officers, and committees report directly to the president on different matters.

-The heads of the fifteen executive branch department of the federal government.
+The heads of the fifteen executive branch departments of the federal government.

 The president's use of his prestige and visibility to guide or enthuse the American public.

-A message from the president to the congress stating that he will not sign a bill that it has passed.
+A message from the president to Congress stating that he will not sign a bill it has passed.
 Must be produced within ten days of the bill's passage.

 An executive's ability to block a particular provision in a bill passed by the legislature.

-The authority of congress to block a presidential action after it has taken place.
-The Supreme Court has held that congress does not have his power.
+The authority of Congress to block a presidential action after it has taken place.
+The Supreme Court has held that Congress does not have this power.

-Charges against a president approved by a majority of the House of Representative.
+Charges against a president approved by a majority of the House of Representatives.

-A person still in office after he or she has lost a bid for reelection.
+A person still in office after he or she has a lost a bid for reelection.